Lucas-Kuo/VR_DL_HW1/README.md

 # VR_DL_HW1
 > **It's strongly recommended to open up the .ipynb file and execute the cells one by one**\

+[Link](https://drive.google.com/file/d/1-wnA207-0fuqKZMPL1r5lT_w9KqK2oKl/view?usp=sharing) (.h5 file) to my final model if you can handle the rest of the work.\
 To reproduce the final submission, the following steps will show how you can do it.
 1. [Cloning repo](#cloning-this-repo)
 2. [Downloading files](#downloading-files)